-It is immensely hard to put down in words the experience of seeing Barry Jenkins’s Moonlight.
-It is, simply stating, a groundbreaking film that amazingly gets under your skin and never lets go.
+It’s hard to put down in words the experience of seeing Barry Jenkins’ Moonlight.
+It is, simply stating, a groundbreaking film.
+It amazingly gets under your skin and never lets go.
 From the first scene to last, it stays raw and thoughtful.
 Adapting Tarell Alvin’s play In the Moonlight Black Boys Look Blue, the director encapsulates several socially verboten issues through the story of its protagonist in three acts, with each act depicting different stages of his life.

 The first act introduces us to the introvert, confounded kid Chiron (Alex Hibbert).
 Chiron is unaware of his sexuality.
 He makes light of the slights and insults at school.
 His single mother, a drug addict, Paula (Naomie Harris) who works as a nurse can see her son’s dissimilar behavior but is totally ignorant and a milksop in taking a stand for him.
 The closest her kid bonds with is Juan (a drug-seller played by Mahershala Ali, who rescues him from his bullying school gang one day) and his girlfriend Teresa (Janelle Monae).